Expert Recap: CIRS and GI issues

 The MSH Connection: The Missing Piece Most Clinicians Overlook

 MSH is the most important hormone you and your functional medicine doctor have never heard of.
 Of all the biomarkers disrupted in CIRS, MSH (melanocyte-stimulating hormone) is the one most directly tied to gut health.
-And it’s the one that most providers have never heard of.

 A 2017 study in PLOS ONE tested this directly.
 Using human Caco-2 intestinal epithelial monolayers, researchers found that alpha-MSH protects the intestinal barrier against cytokine-induced damage, preserving tight junction protein expression (ZO-1 and claudin-4), reducing intestinal permeability, and suppressing NF-kB activation and downstream inflammatory cytokine production.
-When MSH was present, the barrier held.
-When inflammatory cytokines acted alone, it broke down.
-(Source)

 Research has also established MSH’s role in gut motility.
 A review in the Journal of the Chinese Medical Association documented that alpha-MSH influences small intestinal transit and colonic motility through central melanocortin receptor signaling.
-Meaning that low MSH in CIRS directly impairs the gut’s ability to move contents through at a normal rate.
-Slowed motility is one of the primary drivers of SIBO.
-(Source)

-The clinical implication is significant.
-Without adequate MSH, the gut lining is more vulnerable, motility is impaired, and the microbiome is harder to stabilize.
-No amount of probiotics, antimicrobials, or dietary intervention can fully compensate for a depleted neuroimmune regulatory signal.
+No amount of probiotics, antimicrobials, or dietary interventions can fully compensate for a depleted neuroimmune regulatory signal.

 Why I Recommend Treating CIRS Before Gut-Only Protocols